abpio/abp-commercial-docs/en/tutorials/book-store/part-5.md

 "Permission:Books.Delete": "Deleting the books"
 ````

-> Localization key names are arbitrary and no forcing rule.
+> Localization key names are arbitrary and there is no forcing rule.
 But we prefer the convention used above.

 ### Permission Management UI